Recursive Preferences and Ambiguity Attitudes: Introduction

+By contrast, the recursive representation evaluates a consumption plan through an iterative process.
+In each period, the decision maker combines the current consumption value with a discounted certainty equivalent of future utility.
+This certainty equivalent, referred to as the \textit{one-step-ahead certainty equivalent}, captures the decision maker's beliefs and attitudes toward ambiguity regarding the next period shock.
+Formally, preferences $\succsim$ of the decision maker admit the following representation

+where $V$ is the value of the consumption plan, $h^1,g^1$ are the consumption plans shifted ahead by one period, and $I_{+1}$ is the one-step-ahead certainty equivalent (again, a monotone function).

+Theorem \ref{monrecu} shows that, under monotonicity and recursivity, both certainty equivalents $I_0$ and $I_{+1}$ must be \textit{translation invariant}.
+This property means that if a deterministic amount of wealth or utility is added to every possible outcome of an ambiguous prospect, the certainty equivalent increases by that same amount.

+Furthermore, Theorem \ref{monrecu} also establishes a link between the two representations.
+The intuition is that dynamic consistency---implied by recursivity---requires that ex-ante optimal decisions cannot be overturned.
+In our setting, this requires the choices induced by $I_0$ and $I_{+1}$ to be consistent.
+This consistency is ensured by the generalized rectangularity condition we derive

+for all consumption plans $h$, where $h^s$ denotes the consumption plan conditional on the realization of shock $s$.
+To gain intuition, suppose for a moment that both $I_0$ and $I_{+1}$ are standard expectations.
+Then \eqref{eqintro:gr} reduces to the law of iterated expectations, which is precisely the dynamic consistency requirement under subjective expected utility.
+More generally, \eqref{eqintro:gr} can thus be thought of as a {law of iterated nonlinear expectations}.

-The translation invariance of $I_{+1}$ and $I_0$ has important consequences on the ambiguity attitudes of the decision maker.
-In particular, we show how the translation invariance of $I_0$ restricts the decision maker's preferences to exhibit \textit{constant absolute ambiguity aversion}.
-In words, constant absolute ambiguity aversion requires that the decision maker's ambiguity aversion is invariant with respect to absolute changes in utility levels.
+We then examine the implications of Theorem \ref{monrecu}.
+Translation invariance of the ex-ante certainty equivalent has important implications for the decision maker's attitudes toward ambiguity.
+Corollary \ref{monrecucor} shows that translation invariance restricts the decision maker’s preferences to exhibit \textit{constant absolute ambiguity aversion}.
+In other words, the decision maker's ambiguity aversion remains unchanged with respect to absolute changes in wealth or utility levels.

-As recursivity requires dynamic consistency, it is natural to expect the two representations to be connected.
-Indeed, dynamic consistency implies that a decision maker does not revise the optimal consumption plan chosen ex-ante.
-Theorem \ref{monrecu} yields a second condition satisfied by $I_0$ and $I_{+1}$, that we call \textit{generalized rectangularity}:

-for all random variables $\xi$, where $\xi^{1}$ is the variable $\xi$ shifted one period ahead, and $\beta\in (0,1)$ is the discount factor.
-This property generalizes the standard notion of rectangularity for recursive multiple priors (\citeauthor{epstein2003iid}, \citeyear{epstein2003recursive}, \citeyear{epstein2003iid}) and is a direct implication of state monotonicity and dynamic consistency.
-State monotonicity ensures the ex-ante representation, while dynamic consistency connects it with the recursive representation.
-Theorem \ref{globalattraction} shows that, given a translation invariant one-step-ahead certainty equivalent $I_{+1}$, the generalized rectangularity equation uniquely determines the ex-ante certainty equivalent $I_0$.
-Therefore, to determine $I_0$—which reflects beliefs about the entire sequence of shocks—it suffices to determine beliefs about the next period's shock, represented by $I_{+1}$.
-Notably, Theorem \ref{globalattraction} enables the computation of $I_0$ using numerical techniques, useful in cases where finding an analytical solution is challenging.